nikhil-sethi/multi-diffbot/README.md

 ## ldlidar_stl_ros
 Submodule containing the packages for the LIDAR on-board the Mirte robot.
 Cannot be started seperately.
 ## mirte-ros-packages
 Metapackage containing the on-board ROS packages used by the Mirte robot, used for simulating robot.
-These cannot be started sep
 ## TODO

 - [] Planning